marco-luzzara/prin/README.md

 To first render your Docker Compose template, replace `make up` with `make up-rendered`.

-The `data-loading-webapp` service exposes a dashboard for uploading patients and MiR results at `/data-loading/patients` and `/data-loading/mir-results`, respectively.
+The `user-dashboard` service exposes a dashboard for uploading patients and MiR results at `/data-loading/patients` and `/data-loading/mir-results`, respectively.
 Valid extensions for uploaded files are `.xls`, `.xlsx`, `.ods`.
 When a new Excel is uplaoded, an event with the collected data are sent to the topic `devprin.patients`/`devprin.mir-results`.
 These events can be queried from Trino thanks to the Kafka connector for Trino.
 To run any query:

 ```bash
 docker compose exec -it trino bash